zsiki/GeoEasy/doc/step_by_step.rst

 Regression calculation
 ----------------------

 Regression calculation can be used to find best fitting geometrical shape to the calculated coordinates.
-A least square adjustment is used to find the parameters of the best fitting geometry.
+Least square adjustment is used to find the parameters of the best fitting geometry.
+The *reg.geo* data set in the demodata folder will be used in this chapter.
+Load the data set to try regression algorithms.

 Regression line
 ~~~~~~~~~~~~~~~